tmroyal/registrar_finder/README.md

 This site has the following infrastructure:
 - static site hosting on s3
 - docker container deployment to ECS
-- Application Load Balancer
+- Application Load Balancer with ACM Cert
 - Routes defined in Route 53

-## Todo

-- https
-- finishing touches with URLs etc.
+- HTTPS via CloudFront for s3